jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ***Example:***

-In a init function set it to the incoming `exports` object.
+In an init function set it to the incoming `exports` object.

 ```c++
 void